-Staff is presenting part 2 of a 3-part information series on the 2019 Impact Fee Update process.
-This presentation will include the underlying methodology and approach for establishing new fees and the anticipated remaining schedule for the update process.
+• Staff is presenting part 3 of a 3-part information series on the 2019 Impact Fee Update process.
+This presentation will include staff's recommendation for new fees and the anticipated remaining schedule for the update process.

 Status of the 2019 Roadway Impact Fee Update: